50 Best Fall Movies & Shows To Watch If You Love Autumn

 Gilmore Girls (2000-2007)

 If you’re looking for a show to binge-watch with your mom or your bestie, Gilmore Girls is the perfect choice.
-After all, what’s better than curling up on the couch with a cup of tea or coffee and immersing yourself in the fascinating world of Stars Hollow?
+After all, what’s better than curling up on the couch with a cup of tea or coffee and immersing yourself in Lorelai and Rory Gilmore’s lives in Stars Hollow?

 Chilling Adventures of Sabrina (2018-2020)